j2udev/kruise/README.md

 Preparing a new deployment can often require a few initialization steps.
-Whether that's creating a secret, adding a Helm repository, etc. Often these steps don't need to be executed in subsequent deployments and can be opted into with the `--init` flag.
+Whether that's creating a secret, adding a Helm repository, etc. Often these steps don't need to be executed in subsequent deployments so we wouldn't want to execute them everytime.
+Instead, we can opt into them with the `--init` flag.
 Applying this flag will determine if any of the passed arguments need to have k8s secrets created or Helm repositories added.
 Kruise will prompt you for credentials if needed (if k8s secret(s) or `private` Helm repositories are associated with deployment used).

 The following manifest will result in the user being prompted for credentials to authenticate against the specified container registry.
 It will also prompt the